-

 Congratulations to Norman Darbyshire!
 Inducted into the British BMX Hall of Fame Class of 2025 – Outstanding Contribution to BMX

-Norman Darbyshire’s name is synonymous with fairness, authority, and integrity in the world of British BMX.
-Starting out in the early 1980s as part of the Hindley & District (Three Sisters) BMX Club—where his son John first began racing—Norman quickly became one of the sport’s most respected officials and leaders.
-If you raced UKBMX or…
+Norman Darbyshire’s name is synonymous with fairness, authority and integrity in the world of British BMX.
+Starting out in the early 1980s as part of the Hindley & District, later Three Sisters BMX Club, where his son John first began racing, Norman quickly became one of the sport’s most respected officials and leaders.
+If you…

 -